maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 Note that RTX is not available officially for WebGPU (yet?) and is only available for the [Node bindings for WebGPU](https://github.com/maierfelix/webgpu).
 Recently I began adapting an unofficial Ray-Tracing extension for [Dawn](https://dawn.googlesource.com/dawn), which is the WebGPU implementation for [Chromium](https://www.chromium.org/).
 The Ray-Tracing extension is only implemented into the Vulkan backend so far, but a D3D12 implementation is on the Roadmap.
 You can find my Dawn Fork with Ray-Tracing capabilities [here](https://github.com/maierfelix/dawn-ray-tracing).

+The specification of the RT extension can be found [here](https://github.com/maierfelix/dawn-ray-tracing/blob/master/RT_SPEC.md).

 Now let me introduce you to the ideas and concepts of the Ray-Tracing extension.

 ### Bounding Volume Hierarchies